mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/20/day-244/">September 20, 2017</a></small></div>
 <p><strong>Mueller interviewed Deputy Attorney General Rod Rosenstein about the Comey firing</strong>.
 The interview occurred in June or July.
-Since Jeff Sessions recused himself from the investigation, Rosenstein is ultimately in charge of overseeing the Russia probe. (<a href="https://www.wsj.com/articles/special-counsels-office-interviewed-deputy-attorney-general-rod-rosenstein-1505868289">Wall Street Journal</a>)</p>
+Since Jeff Sessions recused himself from the investigation, Rosenstein is ultimately in charge of overseeing the <a href="/trump-russia-investigation/">Russia probe</a>. (<a href="https://www.wsj.com/articles/special-counsels-office-interviewed-deputy-attorney-general-rod-rosenstein-1505868289">Wall Street Journal</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/19/day-243/">September 19, 2017</a></small></div>
 <p><strong>Paul Manafort was wiretapped following an FBI investigation in 2014, and the surveillance continued through this year (albeit interrupted)</strong>.
 A Foreign Intelligence Surveillance Act (FISA) warrant was originally granted for Manafort's work for the former Ukrainian government and later discontinued due to lack of evidence.
-A second FISA warrant—concerning the Russia investigation—was obtained at some point last year.
+A second FISA warrant—concerning the <a href="/trump-russia-investigation/">Russia investigation</a>—was obtained at some point last year.
 The details of the recorded communications have been provided to special counsel Robert Mueller. (<a href="http://www.cnn.com/2017/09/18/politics/paul-manafort-government-wiretapped-fisa-russians/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/19/day-243/">September 19, 2017</a></small></div>
-<p><strong>Trump is paying legal fees related to the Russia investigation with RNC and reelection campaign funds</strong>.
+<p><strong>Trump is paying legal fees related to the <a href="/trump-russia-investigation/">Russia investigation</a> with RNC and reelection campaign funds</strong>.
 Under the FEC, the move is legal, but Trump is the first president in modern history to use campaign funding in this manner.
 Trump lawyer John Dowd told reporters the question of financing Trump's legal bills was "none of your business.” (<a href="https://www.reuters.com/article/us-usa-trump-lawyers-exclusive/exclusive-trump-using-campaign-rnc-funds-to-pay-legal-bills-from-russia-probe-idUSKCN1BU2OS">Reuters</a>)</p>